 I went into this list avoiding burgers, but in a couple of cases, it’s been irrefutable that a state’s most iconic food to put between two pieces of bread is a beef patty.
 In New Mexico, that means the green chile cheeseburger.
 Green chiles spice up just about everything in New Mexico, and that means a burger with a bit of a kick.
 Love burgers?
 Find out which state has the most fast-food restaurants in the country.

 Practically every state south of the Mason-Dixon could lay claim to some form of barbecue pork sandwich, but North Carolina takes the crown with their chopped pork.
 Tossed in the state’s trademark tangy, vinegar-based barbecue sauce and served with classic Southern sides, it’s hard to find a better summer sandwich.

 North Dakota: Sloppy Joe

 While Iowa invented the Sloppy Joe, North Dakotans have made it their own.
 Made with loose meat typically mixed with a tomato-based sauce, this messy treat is a staple of North Dakota life, providing a simple but satisfying option for dinners at home, at community get-togethers, or in numerous mom-and-pop restaurants.
 Make one of these awesome sloppy Joes at home and see what your family thinks.
-It’s surprisingly easy to make the most delicious comfort food from your state.

 For a good many of my 36 years on this Earth, I’ve lived within walking distance of one of the world’s best sandwich shops, thank you very much.
 Every single day, a long line of cars waits to go through the small diner’s drive-thru to order their eponymous loose meat sandwich.
 Polish boy sandwiches are better known in the Buckeye state, but this is my list, and the Maid-Rite wins.